-7.1.12 Update cray_ipforward Worksheet
+3.5.1.15 Update cray_ipforward Worksheet

-This procedure assumes that a work area has been set up for editing CLE configuration worksheets and that editing commands are invoked from that work area.
+This procedure assumes that a work area has been set up for editing CLE configuration worksheets and that editing commands are invoked from that work area (/var/adm/cray/release/p0_worksheet_workarea).

 This procedure configures the inherit and enable settings in the Cray IP Forwarding service configuration worksheet.
 The IP Forwarding service enables IP forwarding between service nodes and the SMW.
 This service has a global template as well as a CLE template, and therefore it can be configured to inherit settings from the global config set.